jcatrysse/jira2redmine_migration/README.md

 sample configuration ships with `LOCKED` so newly proposed accounts remain inactive until they are reviewed; switch it to `ACTIVE` if your migration should provision users ready-to-go as soon as they are created.

+### Assigning Redmine authentication sources

+If your Redmine instance uses LDAP (or another authentication mode) for the accounts created by the migration, provide the corresponding authentication mode identifier via `migration.users.auth_source_id` in `config/config.local.php`.
+Leave it unset or
+`null` to fall back to Redmine's built-in password authentication.
+When present, the push phase adds the `auth_source_id` field to the `POST /users.json` payload so the new accounts immediately reference the correct source.

 ---

 ## 6. Running `02_migrate_groups.php`